Gabrielhephzibah/FluffyApp/README.md

   Uses Room library to cache network responses locally, ensuring the app is usable offline and that data persists across screens.

 - **Pagination:**
-  Uses the Paging3 library to retrieve data in pages for efficient API requests.
+  Uses the Paging3 library to retrieve data in pages to optimize API calls and improve app performance.

 - **Remote Mediator:**
   Uses a `RemoteMediator` from the Paging library to load data from the network into the database.
 This ensures a single source of truth for data and handles data refreshes, appends, and prepends.